In this project, our client was Lions Befrienders Service Association (LBSA).

-Laying groundwork for future Cluster Support functionalities: Due to time constraints, porting over the old system alone was a sizable task.
+Laying groundwork for future Cluster Support functionalities: Due to time constraints, porting over the old system alone was a sizeable task.
 We did not have the resources to implement the Cluster Support functionalities, but we have conducted requirement studies to understand their workflow better, so that we can design a base that can accommodate it.

 In order to understand the problem we are trying to solve, we conducted a series of meetings with LBSA at the start of the summer.
 We met with each program (Befriending, SAC & Cluster Support) separately to learn about their workflow, as well as their internal conventions.
 With that understanding, we could evaluate how the old system addressed those problems, and which parts need to be redesigned to fit the new requirements.
-Since the existing system was sizable, this step was crucial.
+Since the existing system was sizeable, this step was crucial.

 There were 2 main phases: Basic CRUD Functionality and Reports.

 During the Basic CRUD phase, we focused on getting the models and associations done.
 Members who worked on closely related modules were grouped together to abstract our common components.
 Members were also tasked with writing unit tests for each component.

 After the basic functionality was done, the team was split in 2: the reports team and the features team, working in parallel.
 The reports team worked closely together to identify common queries and templates to make sure that we minimized duplicated implementation.
 Meanwhile, the features team was in charge of implementing more advanced features and polishing the system.